StudyCircle Developer Guide

 3. User enters new details that they want to edit.

-4. SC edit the contact and display a confirmation message.
+4. SC edits the contact and display a confirmation message.

 Use case ends.